 A lesson for the tech industry: AI isn't everything

-With over 230 million raised with prestigious investors such as Microsoft and Sam Altman (OpenAI)Humane seemed well on the way to establishing itself on the market.
-But this resounding failure proves one thing: an AI-only product is not enough to justify its existence.
+With over $230 million raised with prestigious investors such as Microsoft and Sam Altman (OpenAI), Humane seemed well on its way to establishing itself on the market.
+But this resounding failure proves one thing: a product based solely on AI is not enough to justify its existence.
 L'AI Pin was intended to be a substitute for smartphones, but it offered no real added value.

-HP didn't buy Humane for theAI Pinbut for his platform AI CosmOS and its portfolio of 300 patents.
-The goal?
-Integrate these technologies into your own ecosystemincluding its PCs, printers and videoconferencing systems.
-The innovation laboratory in IA of HP, named HP IQwill welcome Humane engineers for develop solutions based on machine learning.
+HP did not buy Humane for theAI Pin, but for its AI platform CosmOS and its portfolio of 300 patentsThe objective?
+Integrate these technologies into its own ecosystemincluding its PCs, printers and video conferencing systems.
+HP's AI Innovation Lab, named HP IQ, will welcome Humane engineers for develop solutions based on machine learning.

-Why did AI Pin fail?
+Why did the AI Pin fail?

 1. An exorbitant price for a limited product

-699 + $24 per month for a device that does not nothing more than a smartphone ?
-It's hard to convince consumers.
-Especially since, after a few months, Humane lowered the price to 400 dollars in an attempt to boost sales, to no avail.
+699 + $24 per month for a device that does not nothing more than a smartphone It's hard to convince consumers.
+Especially since after a few months, Humane lowered the price to 400 dollars in an attempt to boost sales, to no avail.

 2. A poorly designed product

-- Problems techniques overheating, bugs, frequent errors.
+- Technical problems : overheating, bugs, frequent errors.

 3. Over-ambitious communication